holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 #### Architecture
 Kitsune runs as a set of actor chanels that receive network events and delegates them to local handlers or "implementor" handlers.
 Additionally Kitusune provides the implementor with an Api for sending messages and getting information about agents that exist in a given space.

-[TODO:? some sort of Kitsune high level system diagram?]
+[WP-TODO:? some sort of Kitsune high level system diagram?]

 #### Message Types